 How to Lose a Job Offer in 8 Minutes

 Just make sure the first 8 minutes – that’s 480 seconds – of that job interview count.
-You’re under intense scrutiny from the minute you arrive and first impressions can easily become worst impressions and instantly make you an object of disinterest.
+You’re under intense scrutiny from the minute you arrive, and first impressions can quickly become worst impressions and instantly make you an object of disinterest.

 Here are eight ways – one a minute – to losing that job offer:

 Let go already!
 Pulling a Donald Trump handshake will do you in.
 Forgo all Alpha like behaviour.
 “Some candidates think it’s a good idea to seize control of the interview and go overboard with alpha body language, including turning the interviewer’s questions around to ask their own questions,” says interview coach Pamela Skillings @biginterview.
 “I have seen this approach backfire many times.
 It tends to come across as overly aggressive and disrespectful.
 There are far better ways to show confidence.”